 Violence can cause everything from fear to broken bones to death.
 Violence includes self-inflicted injuries.
 In Pinellas County, suicide is the 9th leading cause of death and homicide ranks 17th.
 Together these forms of violence are the 8th leading cause of death in this county, slightly lower than the State as a whole.

-The goal of the Pinellas County Health Department's Injury and Violence Prevention Program is to
+The goal of the Florida Department of Health in Pinellas County's Injury and Violence Prevention Program is to

 prevent and reduce the effect of all types of injuries and violence in Pinellas County.